Should You Take Portraits On Location Or In A Studio?

 3. Are your props massive?

+Choosing between studio and location portraits sometimes comes down to the props you’re using.
 If you need to shoot on a 30+ ft sailboat, then you’re going to need an insane budget, or you’re stuck shooting on location.

 We’re not all rolling in dough or backed by a company with a massive marketing budget.
 Studios can be expensive.
 Most charge an hourly rate of over $100 and require you to book for a minimum of 2-4 hours.
-Shooting on location is 90% free.
-Some venues, though, will require permission and potentially a permit as well.
-A number of my favorite sites in Atlanta require a $300+ license for a 2-hour shoot.
-Think of shooting on location as a “freemium” thing.
+Shooting on location is free 90% of the time.

 If your wardrobe is super [….] (insert reason here regarding fragility, sentimental value, cost, etc.) and can’t be touched by the outside elements, you’ll probably want to shoot in a studio.

-6. Your session is the opposite of the current weather.
+6. Your session is the opposite of the current weather?

 Need to shoot a summer beach portrait, but you live in Minneapolis, and it’s January?
 Or maybe you just run hotter than the sun, and it’s currently 95°F with 100% humidity outside?
 Enjoy the beauty of temperature control in a studio.